TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Features

 or even a correlation matrix

-One can also use some predefined function on \verb"State" like \verb"Trace" for the trace or \verb"Linkdim" for the bond dimension (this set of functions is extendable by the user).
-One can also make several measures in a single call
+One can also use predefined functions on \verb"State" like \verb"Trace" for the trace or \verb"Linkdim" for the bond dimension (this set of functions is extendable by the user).
+One can also make several measurements in a single call